Lihat Artikel Lainnya

 In retail, a rebate actively provides customers with a refund after making a purchase.
 Businesses can structure it as either a fixed amount or a percentage of the product’s price, functioning as a discount that encourages customers to spend more.

-For example, cashback rebates return a portion of the money to customers after a purchase, reducing the overall cost.
+For example, cashback rebates return a portion of the money to customers after a purchase, reducing the overall cost management.
 Another common method is the “buy one, get one free” promotion, where customers receive an additional product, effectively using the value of the free item as a rebate.

 By setting specific rebate conditions—such as minimum purchase thresholds or requiring certain products—retailers actively guide consumer behavior to align with business goals.
 Accounting software helps manage this process, automating rebate tracking and ensuring seamless execution of these strategies.